davidfarrimond23/tech-docs/source/documentation/data_dictionary/tables/_prgrss_updts_outcomes.md

 ## prgrss_updts_outcomes

-Contains infomation relating to additional grant condition data.
+Contains information relating to additional grant condition data.

-Outcomes are stored as JSON, as each achnowledgment is pulled dynamically from Salesforce as a key, with the users answers stored as the value.
+Outcomes are stored as JSON, as each outcome is pulled dynamically from Salesforce as a key, with the user's answers stored as the value.

 A single progress_update can have *many* prgrss_updts_outcomes.